dwhodges2/pugworkshop20210309/Instruction/Lesson_1.md

 ### 3. Obtain Google API credentials

-*(Note: These instructions have changed to reflect changes in the authorization process at Google, and are subject to change further.)*
+*Note: Google has changed the way that API access is enabled, now requiring a more complicated but still very doable process.
+These instructions have been updated to reflect the current state of the authorization process (as of June 2021), which is subject to change further of course.*

 To begin using the Google Sheets API you need to obtain a `credentials.json` file.